 The last months of 2016 were made of administrative stuffs, new encounters, mutual aid, family reunions, discoveries, and also stress and uncomfortable situations.
 But it showed up how promising the next months or years would be.
 We don’t really know what the future will be made of, but I think that we finally like to write our own story as we go along.
 The beauty is…

-I’ve written enough about us.
-What about you, would you imagine going away on a long trip or to live abroad for some years?
+Enough about us.
+What about you?
+Would you imagine going away on a long trip or to live abroad for some years?
 Even if you’re not ready for it now, it’s always good to dream.
+Come on! ;-)